 For Hackweek XLIV, our data science team explored how LiveRamp’s demographic data and our identity resolution technologies could be used by sociologists to study human behavior.
 For example, one could study the correlation between education level and political affiliation.
 To that end we built a new tool for exploring the correlations in demographic data and we used this tool to discover several interesting facts about human behavior, such as the correlation between education level and political affiliation.
 This post explains how we studied demographic correlation and shares what we learned about people.

 First, a quick bit of background on the data and technologies we used.
-LiveRamp has a lot of demographic data on people, includings thousands of different features such as income, education-level, and political affiliation.
-The raw demographic data that we purchase is associated to people using a variety of different types of personally identifying information (PII), such as name and postal address, email, and phone number.
-Our identity resolution technologies associate each of these PII touchpoints to a person-based id called an IdentityLink (IDL).
+LiveRamp has a lot of demographic data on people, including thousands of different features such as income, education-level, and political affiliation.
+The raw demographic data that we purchase is associated to people using a variety of different types of directly identifiable personal data, such as name and postal address, email, and phone number.
+Our identity resolution technologies associate each of these directly identifiable personal data touchpoints to a person-based id called a RampID (IDL).
 This allows us to group together data on different identifiers for the same person.
-Further, for privacy reasons we ensure that an IDL can never be associated back to actual PII for that person.
-We simply take the raw demographic data and use identity resolution to replace the PII with IDLs to give us anonymized demographic data.
+Further, for privacy reasons we ensure that an IDL can never be associated back to actual directly identifiable personal data for that person.
+We simply take the raw demographic data and use identity resolution to replace the directly identifiable personal data with IDLs to give us pseudonymized demographic data.

 To quantify the correlation between values for a pair of segments, we first compute the co-observation counts for each pair of values.
 This is computed for a small sample of IDLs using MapReduce.
 For example, the co-observation counts for education and political affiliation is as follows: